celery/celery/docs/userguide/tasks.rst

     if not specified means rate limiting for tasks is disabled by default.

     Note that this is a *per worker instance* rate limit, and not a global rate limit.
-To enforce a global rate limit (e.g. for an API with a maximum number of  requests per second), you must restrict to a given queue.
+To enforce a global rate limit (e.g., for an API with a maximum number of  requests per second), you must restrict to a given queue.